jurevreca12/qat_lhc_jets_hlf/README.md

 Next its best to create a python enviroment:
 	`python -m venv venv/`

 and then install the requirements.
+This should work smoothly if you have Python 3.10.6
+	`pip install --upgrade pip`
 	`pip install -r requirements.txt`